johnnymillergh/muscle-and-fitness-server/README.md

 ## CI (Continuous Integration)

-- [Travis CI](https://travis-ci.com/github/johnnymillergh/media-streaming) is for publishing Docker Hub images of SNAPSHOT and RELEASE.
+- [GitHub Actions](https://github.com/johnnymillergh/media-streaming/actions) is for building and publishing Docker images, also checking dependency updates and tests.
-- [GitHub Actions](https://github.com/johnnymillergh/media-streaming/actions) is for checking dependency updates and tests.
+- ~~[Travis CI](https://travis-ci.com/github/johnnymillergh/media-streaming) is for publishing Docker Hub images of SNAPSHOT and RELEASE.~~

 ## Maintainers